pgRouting/workshop/docs/un_sdg/appendix.rst

 ................................................................................

-:ref:`Exercise 7: Finding the components which are to be removed`
+:ref:`un_sdg/sdg7-energy:Exercise 7: Finding the components which are to be removed`

 .. literalinclude:: ../scripts/un_sdg/sdg7/exercise_7.txt